ghiridhars/go-example/README.md

 ### FOURTH lesson
 Arrays and slices.
 Basics on how to declare.
 How to slice it with and without ranges involved to manipulate the array

 ### FIFTH lesson
+An insight into other packages that are available in GO standard library.
+Explored some on STRINGS and SORT pacakges.
+Basic functions were tried

 ## Reference